panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-10-09-PMC/2019-10-09-PMC_Summary.md

     * Jordi has been focusing on the Financial Report and will share raw data this week.
 Also, some work on milestones and its visibility
 * WP2 Data Policy and Stewardship
-    * Andy reported no news
+    * Andy reported no news (still waiting for ILL contribution to lesson learned document)
 * WP3 Data Catalog Services
     * Tobias was absent.
 Petra reported that Tobias would like to have permissions to modify the agenda for WP3 session in the annual meeting.
 Tobias also shared with Jordi a list of internal milestones.